-Selective pallet rack is the most common type of pallet storage.
-Selective rack uses uprights and a pair of cross beams to create a “shelf” for storing a pallet.
-Depending on the height of your pallet and ceiling height that will determine the number of levels (shelves) per bay.
+Selective pallet racks are the most common type of pallet storage.
+A selective rack uses uprights and a pair of cross beams to create a “shelf” for storing a pallet.

-Gravity flow rack combines a stationary rack structure with skate wheel or roller conveyor to create a dynamic storage system.
+Gravity flow racks combine a stationary rack structure with skate wheel or roller conveyor to create a dynamic storage system.
 Pallets are loaded into the back end of the rack then travel down the slightly inclined lane of conveyor so they can be retrieved from the front of the system.

 Flow rack systems provide high-density storage by storing product many pallets deep.
-Because each layer of flow rack is typically dedicated to a single product, these systems offer less storage flexibility than selective rack but more than drive-in or drive-through.
+Because each layer of flow rack is typically dedicated to a single product, these systems offer less storage flexibility than selective racks but more than drive-in or drive-through racks.

 This is a good option for storing dated products because it allows easy rotation of inventory on a first-in/first-out basis.
 It can be used for picking by the piece, carton or pallet.
-Carton flow rack that stores individual cartons are also available from many manufacturers.
+Carton flow racks that store individual cartons are also available from Yankee Supply.

-Push-back rack combines a stationary rack structure with nested carts that move along inclined rails.
+Push-back racks combine a stationary rack structure with nested carts that move along inclined rails.
 The first pallet, which is loaded from the front, is placed on top of the cart.
 When the second pallet is loaded, it pushes back the first pallet, exposing the second cart, and so on.

-Usually configured two to five pallets deep, these systems offer dense storage.
-Like flow rack, push-back rack does not require a lift truck to enter the racking structure or require an entire bay to be dedicated to one product.
-Unlike flow-rack, however, push-back rack manages inventory on a last-in/first-out basis and requires less space than flow-rack because rear access is not necessary.
+Usually configured two to five pallets deep, these systems offer dense storage, but less dense than drive-through racks.
+Like flow racks, push-back racks do not require a lift truck to enter the racking structure or require an entire bay to be dedicated to one product.
+But unlike flow racks, push-back racks manage inventory on a last-in/first-out basis and requires less space than flow racks because rear access is not necessary.